plumsily/typedex/README.md

 - CSS, Tailwind
 - JavaScript

-Built using create-react-app, TypeDex takes full advantage of functional components to dynamically adjust the UI for each search.
-The search input is forwarded to an API that serves all type weaknesses for that Pokémon.
-The same API provides information related to any move searched as well.
-The Defense / Special Defense sizes for each Pokémon are proprotional to their base stat values.
-This allows the user to quickly ascertain which stat is more difficult to target by it's relative size.
-Dark mode toggling is saved via localstorage.
+Built using React, TypeDex takes full advantage of functional components to dynamically adjust the UI for each search.
+TypeDex uses an API that serves all known type weaknesses for Pokémon.
+The same API provides information related to any move as well.
+The Defense / Special Defense UI for each Pokémon are proprotional to their base stat values.
+This allows the user to quickly see the strengths and weaknesses of the Pokémon relative to each other.
+Dark mode preferences and party members are saved via local storage.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>